Must-have Mac apps

 Install checklist

-- Floaty (or App Store Lite) — Accessibility; pin once to confirm.
+- Floaty — Accessibility; pin once to confirm.

 Skip Magnet, Moom, BetterTouchTool, and Alfred on day one unless a weekly pain remains.
 Start here; add specialists later.